Cod Wars: Second Cod War (1972–1973)

 On 5 September 1972, at 10:25, ICGV Ægir, under Guðmundur Kjærnested's command, encountered an unmarked trawler fishing northeast of Hornbanki.
 The master of the black-hulled trawler refused to divulge the trawler's name and number and, after being warned to follow the Coast Guard's orders, played Rule, Britannia! over the radio.
 At 10:40, the net cutter was deployed into the water for the first time, and Ægir sailed along the trawler's port side.
 The fishermen tossed a thick nylon rope into the water as the patrol ship closed in, attempting to disable its propeller.
 After passing the trawler, Ægir veered to the trawler's starboard side.
 The net cutter, 160 fathom behind the patrol vessel, sliced one of the trawling wires.
 As ICGV Ægir came about to circle the unidentified trawler, its angry crew threw coal as well as waste and a large fire axe at the Coast Guard vessel.
 A considerable amount of swearing and shouting came through the radio, which resulted in the trawler being identified as Peter Scott (H103).

-On 25 November 1972, a crewman on the German trawler Erlangen suffered a head injury as an Icelandic patrolship cut the trawler's trawling wire, which struck the crewman.
+On 25 November 1972, a crewman on the German trawler Erlangen suffered a head injury as an Icelandic patrol ship cut the trawler's trawling wire, which struck the crewman.
 On 18 January 1973, the nets of 18 trawlers were cut.
 That forced the British seamen to leave the Icelandic fishery zone unless they had the protection of the Royal Navy.
 The next day large, fast tugboats were sent to their defence, the first being the Statesman.
 The British considered that to be insufficient and formed a special group to defend the trawlers.

 On 23 January 1973, the volcano Eldfell on Heimaey erupted, forcing the Coast Guard to divert its attention to rescuing the inhabitants of the small island.

 On 17 May 1973, the British trawlers left the Icelandic waters, only to return two days later when they were escorted by British frigates.
 The naval deployment was codenamed Operation Dewey.
-Hawker Siddeley Nimrod jets flew over the contested waters and notified British frigates and trawlers of the whereabouts of Icelandic patrolships.
+Hawker Siddeley Nimrod jets flew over the contested waters and notified British frigates and trawlers of the whereabouts of Icelandic patrol ships.
 Icelandic statesmen were infuriated by the entry of the Royal Navy and considered to appeal to the UN Security Council or call for Article 5 of the NATO Charter to be implemented.
 According to Frederick Irving, US ambassador to Iceland at the time, Icelandic prime minister Ólafur Jóhannesson demanded that the US send jets to bomb the British frigates.
 There were major protests in Reykjavík on 24 May 1973.
 All the windows of the British embassy in Reykjavík were broken.